Thin Film Batteries

 They’re compact, lightweight, and can be integrated into microelectronic devices, wearables, medical implants, smart cards, and Internet of Things (IoT) devices.

-Thin film batteries made using Physical Vapor Deposition (PVD) are fabricated by sequentially depositing each functional layer—electrodes, solid electrolyte, and current collectors—onto a substrate in a vacuum environment.
+Thin film batteries made using Physical Vapour Deposition (PVD) are fabricated by sequentially depositing each functional layer—electrodes, solid electrolyte, and current collectors—onto a substrate in a vacuum environment.
 This allows for precise control over the thickness, composition, and structure of each layer, which is critical for performance in micro-scale applications.

 Thin film batteries are fabricated using vacuum-based deposition techniques, such as: